Who wouldn’t wanna learn from a guy called Professor Butch??

 By agreement, I mean that the parties involved agree to engage in a test of skill (see above) in which certain means and countermeasures are prescribed.
 And others proscribed.

 A puzzling example of this is the application of “T shirt” and “Hoody” strangles as practical methods for “street defense” or police usage.

 Worst is when these are shown with the practitioner in the guard – on his or her back or butt, with an attacker between their legs.

 The problem here is that the practitioners must use both his or her hands in a series of several movements – and you will note that in nearly every case one or both the attackers hands are completely free to do whatever they want.

 Such strangles may be useful in a situation where the practitioner is on top of the attacker, because the effectiveness of a free hand can be limited much more easily through position.
-But then you have issues of necessary and excessive force – none of which even the most eager jiujitsu instructor is likely discuss with much authority.
+But then we have issues of reasonable and excessive force – none of which even the most eager jiujitsu instructor is likely discuss with much authority.
 Not that it stops them from doing so…

 By all means study jiujitsu – I do!
-Much of what it teaches makes me much safer, much more competent, and much more confident dealing with real world violence with composure.
+Much of what it teaches makes me much more competent, and much more confident dealing with real world violence with composure.

-But make sure you understand the differences, and how they need to be adapted tactically.
+But make sure you understand the differences, and how they need to be adjusted.